 It can also be helpful to have a charger that works faster than the one that comes with your phone.
 Just find an outlet, plug the charger in, and connect it to your phone.
 HTC’s Rapid Charger is a popular choice.
 However, make sure you know these 8 places where you should never charge your phone.

 Keep a charged battery pack handy

 For those situations when you know you’re going to be far from a traditional power source, buying a battery pack is a good idea.
 Just make sure to plan for it in advance, so you can charge the battery pack before you leave.
-After that, find out about some phone battery myths you should stop believing.
+After knowing how to charge your phone faster using this method, find out about some phone battery myths you should stop believing.

 Get your phone out of the sun

 Avoid exposing your phone to temperatures 95 degrees and higher, Apple advises.
 The heat can damage your battery capacity.
 In fact, your phone’s software may limit charging to about 80 percent when the phone gets hotter than the recommended temperature.
 Here are 7 ways to cool down an overheating phone.

 Take your phone out of the case

 If you notice that your phone gets hot when you charge it, Apple suggests taking it out of its case before you charge it.
 “Charging your device when it’s inside certain styles of cases may generate excess heat, which can affect battery capacity.”

 Clean out your lightning port